amanverma2009/coding-notes/CSS/README.md

 # ![CSS Logo](../assets/css-logo.svg) CSS Notes

 Welcome to the **CSS section** of the Coding Notes repo.
-This folder contains well-structured, beginner-friendly notes on HTML fundamentals and essential tags you need to master for building modern web pages.
+This folder contains well-structured, beginner-friendly notes on CSS fundamentals and essential properties you need to master for building modern web pages.

 ## 📚 Topics Covered